-RD-6® Pipeline anti-corrosion coating is a system that allows cathodic protection currents to reach any disbonded area that occurs on the pipeline.
+RD-6® Pipeline anti-corrosion coating is a system that allows cathodic protection currents to reach the pipe surface in disbonded areas that might occur on the pipeline.

 RD-6® Application Video